jonreymond/llm-efficient-training/README.md

 #### Changes from default repo
 - grad_clip = 1.0 (good practice, helps with stability)
 - Doubled the effective batch size (micro batch size at 64, gradient_accumulation=4), better learning dynamics and higher throughput (10% increase)
-- Original Llama implementation didn't torch.compile() because of the usage of complex numbers in RoPE (thanks to [lucidrains](https://github.com/lucidrains/rotary-embedding-torch/tree/main)), thus I reimplemented RoPE.
+- Original Llama implementation didn't torch.compile() because of the usage of complex numbers in RoPE, thus I reimplemented RoPE without them (thanks to [lucidrains](https://github.com/lucidrains/rotary-embedding-torch/tree/main)).
 Now it compiles! (no drawbacks, 15% increase in throughput).
 - Reimplemented RMS norm, so that normalization is done in fp32 (important because bf16 precision is too low)